MaterializeInc/materialize/doc/user/content/known-limitations.md

 - `ANY` and `ALL` queries generate suboptimal plans {{% gh 744 %}}

+### Functions

+- Materialize does not support window functions.
+In some cases, you may be able to achieve the desired results with [temporal filters](https://materialize.com/temporal-filters/) or the [TOP K by group](../../sql/idioms/#top-k-by-group) idiom instead. {{% gh 213 %}}

 ### Common table expressions (CTEs)

 - CTEs only support `SELECT` queries. {{% gh 4867 %}}